A First-Occupancy Representation for Reinforcement Learning: Experiments

 Note that here GPI is equivalent to FRP with $K=0$ iterations.
 To see this, observe that when there is a single goal $s_g$ such that only $r(s_g) > 0$, the policy selected by GPI is

-Therefore, GPI selects the policy for which $F^\pi(s, s_g)$ is the highest, just as FRP does for $K=0$.
-When there are $n$ goal states with equal reward, finding the ordering of the goals that results in the shortest expected path involves a simple procedure, but is in general $\mathcal O(n!)$ (see \cref{sec:multiple_goals} for a discussion).
-Due to the nature of the base policies in the above case, the number of subgoals on any given path is equal to the number of turns the agent must take from its curent state to the current goal, which for this environment is three.
+When there are $n$ goal states with equal reward, finding the ordering of the goals that results in the shortest expected path involves a simple procedure, but is in general $\mathcal O(n!)$ (see \cref{sec:multiple_goals}).
+Due to the nature of the base policies used above, the number of subgoals on any path is equal to the number of turns the agent must take from its curent state to the goal, which for this environment is three.
 We can then see that FRP reaches the optimal performance obtained by the converged VI after $K=3$ iterations (\cref{fig:4room_planning}(a)).
 In contrast, for the same number of iterations, VI performs far worse.
+This planning process must be repeated each time a new goal is sampled, so that the computational benefits of FRP versus traditional DP methods compound for each new reward vector.
 The trajectories between goals taken by FRP for $K=0$ and $K=3$ iterations are plotted in \cref{fig:4room_planning}(b) for an example episode.

-\paragraph{Stochastic environments} While we currently lack theoretical guarantees for stochastic environments, we empirically tested FRP on the above FourRoom task with added transition noise $\epsilon$.
+Finally, to test FRP's robustness to stochasticity, we added transition noise $\epsilon$ to the \textsc{FourRooms} task.
 That is, the agent moves to a random adjacent state with probability $\epsilon$ regardless of action.
-We compared FRP to VI run to convergence for increasing $\epsilon$, with the results plotted in \cref{fig:4room_noise}.
-FRP is able to match the performance of VI at every level of noise, indicating a strong robustness to stochasticity in practice.
+We compared FRP to converged VI for increasing $\epsilon$, with the results plotted in \cref{fig:4room_planning}(c), where we can see that FRP matches the performance of VI across noise levels. \emph{It's important to note that this ability to adaptively interpolate between MF and MB behavior, based on the value of $K$, is a unique capability of the FR compared to the SR. The same FRs can be combined using DP to plan for one task or for GPI on the next.}

-\subsection{Escape Behavior}
+\subsection{Escape behavior}